Making connections

 Service bookings are not the same as service agreements.

-Service bookings are used in our existing computer system to set aside funding for an NDIS registered provider for an Agency-managed support they will deliver.
+Service bookings are used in our existing computer system to set aside funding for an NDIS registered provider for the NDIS supports they will deliver.

 NDIS plans in our new computer system won’t have service bookings.
 Instead, we’ll know who the providers you chose to work with are, because you will have recorded them as my providers in your plan.